 Alternate Ohio English Language Proficiency Assessment (Alt-OELPA)

 The Alternate Ohio English Language Proficiency Assessment (Alt-OELPA) measures the English language proficiency of eligible English learners with the most significant cognitive disabilities in grades K-12.
-The Alt-OELPA assesses proficiency across the four recognized language domains of listening, speaking, reading, and writing, and includes the academic English language students need to access and achieve grade-appropriate content taught in English.
+The Alt-OELPA assesses proficiency across the four domains of listening, speaking, reading, and writing and includes the academic English language students need to access and make progress in grade-appropriate content taught in English.

 Schools administer the Alt-OELPA annually to assess eligible students’ progress toward the attainment of English language proficiency and readiness to exit the English language development program.
-This purpose is consistent with the requirements for assessing and reporting student achievement of English language proficiency under the Every Student Succeeds Act (ESSA).
+These purposes are consistent with the requirements for assessing and reporting students’ acquisition of English language proficiency under the Every Student Succeeds Act (ESSA).

-The assessment's results are intended to provide important information about what students know and can do in English.
-The results can help parents and educators establish appropriate English language proficiency expectations and inform decisions about appropriate English language services and related instruction.
+Providing important information about what students know and can do in English, the results can help families and educators establish appropriate English language proficiency expectations and inform decisions about appropriate services and instruction.

 Collaborative for the Alternate Assessment of English Language Proficiency (CAAELP)